-The market data for our Named Executive Officers was sourced from FPL's proprietary database and the 2016, 2017 and 2018 Nareit Compensation Surveys conducted by FPL.
-For our independent trustees, the market data was sourced from the January 2017 National Association of Corporate Directors Director Compensation Report, an August 31, 2017 SNL Financial Report and the public filings of the REITs included in the analysis.
-This information was considered by our CNCG Committee in approving increased annual base salaries to our Named Executive Officers in 2018 and 2019, as set forth below under "Elements of our Compensation-Base Salary."
-The independent trustee Benchmarking Analysis was considered by our CNCG Committee in approving our independent trustee compensation program for 2018, as described above under "Compensation of Independent Trustees."
+The market data for our Named Executive Officers was sourced from FPL's proprietary database and the 2017, 2018 and 2019 Nareit Compensation Surveys conducted by FPL.
+For our independent trustees, the market data was sourced from the January 2019 National Association of Corporate Directors Director Compensation Report, the Top 100 Real Estate Compensation Analysis conducted by FPL in June 2019, and the public filings of the REITs included in the analysis.
+This information was considered by our CNCG Committee in approving increased annual base salaries for our Named Executive Officers in 2019 and 2020, as set forth below under "Elements of our Compensation Program-Base Salary."
+The independent trustee Benchmarking Analysis was considered by our CNCG Committee in approving our independent trustee compensation program for 2019 and 2020, as described above under "Compensation of Independent Trustees."
 These changes are intended to better align each Named Executive Officer's and independent trustee's total compensation with the peer group.